waldenblue/naosei1456/README.md

 # Navigation.

 Compose can change the way of how we implement the Android Framework classes.
-I found very natural to use a singl
+I found very natural to use a single-activity scheme (at least with this small App) and thanks to [Jetpack Navigation with compose](https://developer.a